-205. Angell acted as CCCB's and SJHSRI's consultant in connection with the application for regulatory approval of the conversion of Fatima Hospital, Roger Williams Hospital, and other health care facilities into for-profit entities.
+205. Angell acted as CCCB's and SJHSRI's consultant in connection with the

+Hospital, and other health care facilities into for-profit entities.

-206. On April 9, 2014, CCCB provided Angell with a document prepared by the Rhode Island Attorney General's office, consisting of questions to be answered in connection with that application, and asked for Angell's assistance in answering the following question:
+206. On April 9, 2014, CCCB provided Angell with a document prepared by the connection with that application, and asked for Angell's assistance in answering the following question: